 However, the results also showed that selection in the multiplier can contribute genetic gain in addition to the gene flow from the nucleus.
 The multiplier outperformed the nucleus for trait 1, because with the 10,500 recorded multiplier animals there was substantial amount of information for accurate multiplier selection that generated additional genetic gain.
-We emphasise that this result is also down to a limited time-lag between the nucleus and multiplier as we used the nucleus males in nucleus and multiplier concurrently assuming artificial insemination.
+We emphasise that this result is also due to a limited time-lag between the nucleus and multiplier as we used the nucleus males in nucleus and multiplier concurrently assuming artificial insemination.
 The partitioning of genetic trend for trait 1 showed that when we used only the nucleus males in the multiplier (MaleFlow100), the multiplier generated additional gain from two sources.
 First, compared to the nucleus, the contribution of the nucleus males increased because they contributed through the gene flow and through the selection of multiplier females.
 Second, the selection of multiplier females contributed as well.
 When we used both the nucleus males and the multiplier males in the multiplier (MaleFlow20), the multiplier generated further gain through a combination of the sources.
 First was the contribution of the selection of multiplier females and males.
 In contrast, the contribution of nucleus selection decreased due to the reduced gene flow.
 This decrease was due to a smaller number of progeny per nucleus male compared to the MaleFlow100 scenario.
 In both scenarios we observed a trend of decreasing contribution of multiplier selection over generations, though the average multiplier contribution was always above zero.
 Since we partitioned breeding values with generation 20 as a base generation, the parent average and Mendelian sampling terms for multiplier animals in the generation 20 were assigned to the multiplier path.
 Over the generations the nucleus and multiplier contributions converged since the used pedigree in next generations accounted for the origin of the nucleus males.
 This shows the importance of proper base population specification (including unknown parent groups) for meaningful partitioning.
 This long-term dynamic of contributions is related to the dynamic of “long-term genetic contributions” in the context of genetic gain and inbreeding [12, 13], but note that the “long-term genetic contributions” are trait agnostic (depend only on the pedigree).
 On a related note, with the implemented method in AlphaPart we can evaluate (long-term) genetic contributions by setting breeding values to the value one for all animals and partitioning the breeding values by analyst defined paths [6].

 On the contrary, trait 2 was not measured in the multiplier and had comparable or smaller genetic trend in the multiplier than in the nucleus.
 For trait 2 the multiplier animals were selected only on estimated parent average, which resulted in low accuracy selection.
 In the MaleFlow100 scenario this low accuracy selection resulted in a null contribution of multiplier females to the genetic trend for trait 2 and comparable genetic trends between the nucleus and the multiplier.
 In the MaleFlow20 scenario with a reduced nucleus-multiplier gene flow this low accuracy selection resulted in the reduced genetic gain for trait 2.